Andrew-M-C/go.jsonvalue/docs/en/04_get.md

 func (v *V) GetFloat64(param1 any, params ...any) (float64, error)
 ```

-There are some commons within this methods:
+There are some commonalities among these methods:

-- If the sub value exists, and with correct type specified by the method, the returned `error` is nil.
-And all methods will return the corresponding value besides `GetNull`.
+- If the sub-value exists and has the correct type specified by the method, the returned `error` is nil.
+All methods will return the corresponding value except `GetNull`.
-- If the sub value exists but the type does not match, the error will be [ErrTypeNotMatch](https://pkg.go.dev/github.com/Andrew-M-C/go.jsonvalue#pkg-constants).
+- If the sub-value exists but the type does not match, the error will be [ErrTypeNotMatch](https://pkg.go.dev/github.com/Andrew-M-C/go.jsonvalue#pkg-constants).
-- If the sub value does not exist, the error will be [ErrNotFound](https://pkg.go.dev/github.com/Andrew-M-C/go.jsonvalue#pkg-constants).
+- If the sub-value does not exist, the error will be [ErrNotFound](https://pkg.go.dev/github.com/Andrew-M-C/go.jsonvalue#pkg-constants).

-Also, some of these methods do not simply match types and return, they also provide some additional features, which will be described later in later sections.
+Also, some of these methods do not simply match types and return; they also provide some additional features, which will be described later in subsequent sections.
 Here I will show you an example:

-In many cases, we need to extract number from a string typed value, such as: `{"number":"12345"}`.
-In this case, `GetInt` method would return the corresponding integer value from this string correctly:
+In many cases, we need to extract a number from a string-typed value, such as: `{"number":"12345"}`.
+In this case, the `GetInt` method will return the corresponding integer value from this string correctly:

 ```go
 raw := `{"number":"12345"}`